Ukrainians return from abroad to fight Russian invasion - NewsBreak

 Ukrainian President Volodymyr Zelenskyy has stayed in the capital, Kyiv, boosting the morale of Ukrainian fighters as Russian troops were closing in on the city and huge explosions lit up the sky early Sunday.
 Zelenskyy has banned men of military age, 18 to 60, from leaving the country.
 Ukrainian authorities have also called on foreign volunteers to come and fight in Ukraine’s defense.

 In Israel, the media reported that the Ukrainian Embassy there had posted a call for anyone willing to join the fight against Russia to travel to Ukraine.
-The invitation, marked “Urgent” on embassy Facebook page, was later removed, the reports said.
+The invitation, marked “Urgent” on the embassy’s Facebook page, was later removed, the reports said.

 At least 368,000 people have fled Ukraine into Poland and other neighboring countries in the wake of the Russian invasion, the U.N. refugee agency, the UNHCR, said Sunday.